Drozerah/NodeSchool/README.md

 ## Workshops

-These workshopps focus on essential skills for working with [Node.js](https://nodejs.org/en/)
+These workshops focus on essential skills for working with [Node.js](https://nodejs.org/en/)

 ## Map